Variational Quantum Linear Solver (VQLS) with Linear Combination of Unitaries (LCU) Block Encoding

 While the output of VQLS mirrors that of the HHL Quantum Linear-Solving Algorithm, VQLS distinguishes itself by its ability to operate on Noisy Intermediate-Scale Quantum (NISQ) computers.
 In contrast, HHL necessitates more robust quantum hardware and a larger qubit count, despite offering a faster computation speedup.

-In this tutorial we will cover an implementation example of a Variational Quantum Linear Solver [1] using block encoding , in particular, we will use linear combinations of unitaries, or LCUs for short, for the block encoding
+This tutorial covers an implementation example of a Variational Quantum Linear Solver [1] using block encoding.
+In particular, we use linear combinations of unitaries (LCUs) for the block encoding.

-As all variational algorithms, the VQLS is a hybrid algorithm in which we apply a classical optimization on the results of a parametrized (ansatz) quantum program
+As with all variational algorithms, the VQLS is a hybrid algorithm in which we apply a classical optimization on the results of a parametrized (ansatz) quantum program.

 Quantum Part: Variational Circuit